ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    ATM
       The Weather Model configuration that runs only the standalone atmospheric model.

+   ATML
+      The ATML configuration of the Land DA System uses the Noah-MP :term:`land component` from the UFS :term:`Weather Model` with an active :term:`FV3` atmospheric component.

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.